Everyone’s had them: Those “great” spur-of-the-moment ideas that don’t pan out to be so great after all.

 Many people mistakenly assume anything labeled “sustainable” also means “expensive,” so they stick with what they’ve been using.

-“Plastic pallet sheets are reusable, but many times they are one and done!
+“Plastic pallet sheets are reusable but often one-and-done!
 Chipboard pallet sheets cost about 75 percent less than plastic,” said Chad Kravick, vice president at Badger Paperboard.

-With four locations across the country, Badger Paperboard is dedicated to providing you with fast quotes (and industry-best lead times), coast to coast.
+With four locations nationwide, Badger Paperboard is dedicated to providing you with fast quotes (and industry-best lead times), coast to coast.

 With decades of experience in the industry, Badger Paperboard delivers smart, creative solutions that work for your business.
-We also keep a wide variety of materials on hand and die-cut everything in-house, so we can custom-cut the right sheets, pads, or guards for any application.
+We also keep a wide variety of materials on hand and die-cut everything in-house so that we can custom-cut the right sheets, pads, or guards for any application.